 Using the railroad as a common point of reference, this workshop will expand your understanding of Gilded Age history and culture.
-We will explore how the Transcontinental Railroad inaugurated a national transportation and communications system, a truly trans-continental marketplace for the passage of goods, a much larger-scaled industrial capitalism than ever before, and a larger-scaled labor movement to oppose it.
-They were discussing the various groups whose lives were transformed and in some cases destroyed by the railroad: immigrant railroad workers and settlers of the West, Plains Indians, bison, and captains of industry.
-That rail line made possible the mass settlement of the West, and, as those who conceived it may have predicted, it changed the course of American history.
+We will explore how the Transcontinental Railroad inaugurated a national transportation and communications network, a truly national marketplace for the passage of goods, a much larger-scaled industrial capitalism than ever before, and a larger-scaled labor movement to oppose it.
+Lives were transformed and in some cases destroyed by the railroad: immigrant railroad workers and settlers of the West, Plains Indians, bison, and captains of industry.
+The rail line made possible the mass settlement of the West, and, as those who conceived it may have predicted, it changed the course of American history.
 We will come to see the railroad as the connection between economic, social, environmental, and cultural systems, and as a useful device for teaching the era.